-This is a very common question for parents of school age children.
-Parents wonder, is it time for antibiotics, or is this just a virus that has be waited out?
-Causes of a sore throat could be the result of anything from allergies to heartburn.
-But the two most common causes of throat pain are strep throat and tonsillitis.
+This is a very common question for parents of school-age children.
+Parents wonder, is it time for antibiotics, or is this just a virus that has to be waited out?
+Causes of a sore throat could result from anything from allergies to heartburn.
+However, the two most common causes of throat pain are strep throat and tonsillitis.
 These two conditions have similar symptoms but are treated differently.

-Tonsillitis is often caused by a virus, and antibiotics will not be effective against it.
+A virus often causes tonsillitis, and antibiotics are ineffective against it.
 Strep throat is a bacterial infection that, if not treated, can cause serious problems.

-So how do you tell the difference between tonsillitis or strep throat?
-Only a doctor can make an accurate diagnosis, but here are some helpful guidelines.
+So, how do you tell the difference between tonsillitis and strep throat?
+Only a doctor can diagnose accurately, but here are some helpful guidelines.

 TONSILLITIS

-The tonsils are small oval shaped pads of tissue located at the back of the throat.
-When these become inflamed, it can indicate tonsillitis.
+The tonsils are small, oval-shaped pads of tissue located at the back of the throat.
+When they become inflamed, this can indicate tonsillitis.

 Tonsillitis symptoms include: